dendyyp/catalyst-test/features/test-cases.md

 <br>
 Feature: Error handling in Jamtangan.com login page

-    Scenario: Login with invalid email and Password
+    Scenario: Login with invalid email and password

-    Given the user is on the login page
+        Given the user is on Jamtangan.com login page

-    When the user enters an invalid username and password
+        When user enters an invalid username

+        And user enters an invalid password

         And clicks the login button

+        Then user should see an error message "Ups, email atau password kamu salah"

+        And user failed to login

+    Scenario: Login with empty password

+        Given the user is on Jamtangan.com login page

+        When user input email

+        And user not input password

+        Then Masuk button is disabled

+        And user button cannot be clicked

+    Scenario: Login with invalid email format

+        Given the user is on Jamtangan.com login page

+        When user input email with invalid format "testing123"

+        Then error message contains "Hmm, format email salah" displayed

+        And Masuk button is disabled

+    Scenario: Login with invalid phone number format

+        Given the user is on Jamtangan.com login page

+        When user input phone number with invalid format "981271"

+        Then error message contains "Hmm, format nomor HP mu salah" displayed

+        And Masuk button is disabled

+    Scenario: Login with invalid OTP

+        Given the user is on Jamtangan.com login page

+        When user input valid phone number

+        And input invalid otp "111111"

+        Then error message contains "Ups, kode verifikasi kamu salah" displayed

+        And Verifikasi Kode button is disabled

+    Scenario: Login attempt when disconnected

+        Given user is on Jamtangan.com login page

+        When user enters valid email

+        And user enters valid password

+        And user clicks Masuk button

+        And user device is disconnected from the internet

-    Then the user should see an error message indicating invalid credentials
+        Then user should see an error message indicating a network connectivity issue

+        And user failed to login

+        And user should remain on the login page
 </details>